October 8, 2018

 Wikipedia cites the Illinois university in 1960 to be the first to share course materials on its internal network with the first online course being available in 1986 via the Electronic Learning Network.
 After that home computers became ubiquitous though eLearning really took off in 2002 when MIT put its courses online.

-When computers became ubiquitous in schools in the 1980s, a wonderfully fragmented variety of computer aided learning systems came into existence.
+When computers became ubiquitous in schools in the 1980s, a wonderfully fragmented variety of computer assisted learning systems came into existence.

 Hopes were that computers would make our dumb kids smart and even that teachers would not be required in classrooms anymore (they also thought shoulder pads, day-glo spandex and high-heels with swimsuits were the best things ever).